Make your emergency plan

 Make your plan

-Complete the fill-in-the-blanks home emergency plan (PDF, 910KB).
+Make your plan using the interactive Emergency Ready plan or the fill-in-the-blanks home emergency plan (PDF, 910KB).
 Think about the things you need every day and consider what you would do if you didn't have them.
-Your plan should also include details outlined in the following sections.

 Communication plan